 Selecting this option gives you the same experience as booking me for an editorial letter and a line edit, all for a discounted price—and I’ll throw in two rounds of edits on your query for no extra charge!
 When you book me for this service, I’ll review your full manuscript with an eye for the big-picture problem areas, which I’ll compile in a comprehensive edit letter.
 I’ll leave inline notes in track changes concerning nitty-gritty details, too.

 I offer 10% off the total cost of any editorial service for marginalized writers, using the definition of diversity found on We Need Diverse Books‘s website.
 This includes but is not limited to queer (including asexual, aromantic, trans, and non-binary, of course) writers, Native writers, writers of color, disabled writers, and writers who belong to ethnic, cultural, and religious minorities.
 I go by the honor system on this; you’re free to disclose your marginalization(s) to me if you wish, but I don’t require it.

-Please submit your initial information through the form below, or email me at markobrienbooks AT gmail DOT com.
+Please submit your information through the form below, or email me at markobrienbooks AT gmail DOT com.

 Please be sure to include your manuscript’s word count, a quick summary, and whether any discounts are applicable to you.
 Again, you don’t need to disclose any specific marginalizations—you could simply say, for example, “I’d like to take advantage of the 10% discount for marginalized writers.”

 If you’re eighteen or younger and you’re interested in a free query edit, please email me directly at markobrienbooks AT gmail DOT com with the subject line “Free Query Edit for Young Writer” with your query letter attached in a .doc or .docx file.

 *Note: I cannot guarantee you will sign with an agent or be offered a contract with a publishing house as a result of receiving and incorporating my edits.